minima-global/minidocs/docs/runanode/selectplatform/android_v9_and_up.md

 - Make 2 copies of your seed phrase and give one to a trusted relative or store in a second secure location in case you lose access

 ### How to backup your node

+Before backing up your node, consider encrypting your private keys.
+For more information, see [Vault](/docs/runanode/securefunds#vault).

 1. From the Backup/Restore page, click **Backup**
 2. Enter a **password** for the backup (using A-Z, a-z, 0-9 characters only, **no symbols**)